Appearing in Court Social Story, Parts 1-3

 Part 2: Testifying

-Graphic of an attorney talking with a man about the court rules.
+Graphic of an attorney meeting with a client to discuss the rules of court.

 The attorney will help prepare me for court and understand the rules.